-- Job creation is one of the 'Eight-Point Agenda of the current administration in Nigeria. - If achieved in a sustainable manner, it can aid the attainment of the other items on the agenda, namely; - food security, poverty eradication, economic growth, access to capital, a level-playing field, improving security, rule of law, and fighting corruption. - The objective of creating jobs and reducing unemployment is found in almost all of Nigeria's plan and strategy documents. - For instance, the National Development Plan, NDP (2021-2025) has the goal of reducing the unemployment rate from 33.3% in 2020 to 19.6% in 2025 through the creation of 21 million new full-time jobs. - The Nigeria Agenda (NA) 2050 takes this further with the target of reducing the unemployment rate to 9.0% in 2030, 6.5% in 2040, and 6.3% in 2050
+Job creation is one of the 'Eight-Point Agenda of the current administration in Nigeria.
+If achieved in a sustainable manner, it can aid the attainment of the other items on the agenda, namely; food security, poverty eradication, economic growth, access to capital, a level-playing field, improving security, rule of law, and fighting corruption.

+The objective of creating jobs and reducing unemployment is found in almost all of Nigeria's plan and strategy documents.
+For instance, the National Development Plan, NDP (2021-2025) has the goal of reducing the unemployment rate from 33.3% in 2020 to 19.6% in 2025 through the creation of 21 million new full-time jobs.
+The Nigeria Agenda (NA) 2050 takes this further with the target of reducing the unemployment rate to 9.0% in 2030, 6.5% in 2040, and 6.3% in 2050.

-- It is widely acknowledged that Nigeria would need to be more committed to implementing relevant policies, - particularly in human capital development and industrialization for such low unemployment figures to be attained.
+In most of the discussions and analyses that led to setting these targets, it was widely acknowledged that Nigeria would need to be more committed to implementing relevant policies, particularly in human capital development and industrialization for such low unemployment figures to be attained.